EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 * **Github**: is a coporation that provides hosting for software development and version control using Git.
 It is free to use and is commonly used to host open-source projects.

-* **Gold route**: The Gold route to open access is delivered via publishing an article in a journal.
+* **Gold route**: the Gold route to open access is delivered via publishing an article in a journal.
 The journal may be an open access journal (pure open access), or a subscription based journal (hybrid open access) that offers an open access option.
 This is currently paid for by an APC.

-* **Green route**: The Green route to open access is delivered via self-archiving (depositing) an output into a repository.
+* **Green route**: the Green route to open access is delivered via self-archiving (depositing) an output into a repository.
 There are two types of repositories, institutional and subject repositories.

 ## H
 * **Hybrid journal**: is a subscription journal in which some of the articles are open access.
 This status typically requires the payment of a publication fee (also called an article processing charge or APC) to the publisher in order to publish an article open access, in addition to the continued payment of subscriptions to access all other content.